An integration formula of Chern forms on quasi-projective varieties: The proof of the non-archimedean case

 For a variety $X$ over $K$, a Zariski open subset $V\subset X$ is called \emph{very affine}, if there is a closed embedding $V\to\Gm^N$ for some $N$.
 There is a conclusion saying that the very affine open subsets form a topological basis with respect to the Zariski topology of $X$.
 A function $f$ is called \emph{smooth} on $X^\an$, if it is locally the pull-back of a smooth superform on $\RR^n$ with respect to some tropicalization map.

-In \cite{CLD12}, authors introduce the concept \emph{superforms} as an analogy of differential forms in complex analysis.
+In \cite{CLD12}, authors introduce the concept \emph{real differential forms} as an analogy of differential forms in complex analysis.
 We also have the concept of $(p,q)$-forms in this situation.
 However, the theory is too enormous to illustrate it here.
-We will only describe the integration of a top form.
+We will only describe the integraton of a compactly supported smooth differential form of top degree.
 Let $\omega$ be a top form on $X^\an$.
 There is a very affine open subset $V$ of $X$ such that $\omega|_V$ is the pull-back of a superform $\eta$ on $\trop(V^\an)$.
 Then we define the \emph{integration} by

 This definition is independent of the choice of $V$.
 We can do the integration on $\trop(V^\an)$ since it is a subset of $\RR^n$.